xiph/opus/dnn/README.md

 cannot be optimized without -ffast-math (which -Ofast enables).
 Additionally, -falign-loops=32 has been shown to help on x86.

 You can test the capabilities of LPCNet using the lpcnet\_demo application.
-To encode a file:
+To extract features:
 ```
-./lpcnet_demo -encode input.pcm compressed.bin
+./lpcnet_demo -features input.pcm features.f32
 ```
 where input.pcm is a 16-bit (machine endian) PCM file sampled at 16 kHz.
-The raw compressed data (no header) is written to compressed.bin and consists of 8 bytes per 40-ms packet.
+The features (no header) are written to features.f32.

 To decode:
 ```
-./lpcnet_demo -decode compressed.bin output.pcm
+/lpcnet_demo -fargan-synthesis features.f32 output.pcm
 ```
 where output.pcm is also 16-bit, 16 kHz PCM.

-Alternatively, you can run the uncompressed analysis/synthesis using -features instead of -encode and -synthesis instead of -decode.
 The same functionality is available in the form of a library.
 See include/lpcnet.h for the API.

 To try packet loss concealment (PLC), you first need a PLC model, which you can get with: